 Early Season Blossom End Rot

-One final not about blossom end rot.
+One final note about blossom end rot.
 In the early spring, it is quite common for the first few tomatoes on a plant to show some signs of blossom end rot.
 This is actually caused from the initial stress of fruit production, and not always a sign of a calcium deficiency.

-Simply pick these first few tomatoes off the vine and allow the plant to settle in to normal production.
+Simply pick these first few tomatoes off the vine and allow the plant to settle into normal production.
 If the problem persists into the second or third week, then it’s time to consider a calcium issue being the problem.

 Here is to stopping tomato blossom end rot, and to a great tomato harvest this year!